Samuel Colt: London

-Soon after establishing his Hartford factory, Colt decided to establish a factory in or near Europe and chose London.
+Soon after establishing his Hartford factory, Colt decided to establish another factory in or near Europe, and chose London.
 He organized a large display of his firearms at the Great Exhibition of 1851 at Hyde Park, London and ingratiated himself by presenting cased engraved Colt revolvers to such appropriate officials as Britain's Master General of the Ordnance.
 At one exhibit Colt disassembled ten guns and reassembled ten guns using different parts from different guns.
-As the world's major proponent of mass production techniques, Colt delivered a lecture concerning the subject to the Institution of Civil Engineers (ICE) in London.
+As the world's leading proponent of mass production techniques, Colt delivered a lecture concerning the subject to the Institution of Civil Engineers (ICE) in London.
 The membership rewarded his efforts by awarding him the Silver Telford Medal.
 With help from ICE secretary Charles Manby Colt established his London operation near Vauxhall Bridge on the River Thames and began production on January 1, 1853.
-During a tour of the factory, Charles Dickens was so impressed with the facilities that he recorded his comments of Colt's revolvers in an 1852 edition of Household Words:
+During a tour of the factory, Charles Dickens was so impressed with the facilities that he later published his comments on Colt's revolvers in an 1852 issue of Household Words magazine:

 Among the pistols, we saw Colt's revolver; and we compared it with the best English revolver.
 The advantage of Colt's over the English is, that the user can take a sight; and the disadvantage is, that the weapon requires both hands to fire.

-The factory's machines mass-produced parts that were completely interchangeable and could be put together on assembly lines using standardized patterns and gauges by unskilled labor, as opposed to England's principal gun makers who made each part by hand.
+The factory's machines mass-produced parts that were completely interchangeable and could be put together on assembly lines using standardized patterns and gauges by unskilled labor, as opposed to England's top gun makers, who made each part by hand.

 Colt's London factory remained in operation for only four years.
 Unwilling to alter his open-top single-action design for the solid frame double-action revolver that the British asked for, Colt sold scarcely 23,000 revolvers to the British Army and Navy.
-During 1856 he closed the London plant and had the machinery, tooling, and unfinished guns shipped to Hartford.
+In 1856 he closed the London plant and had the machinery, tooling, and unfinished guns shipped to Hartford.